whitzhu/fle-home/README.md

 6. Set up the database: `python manage.py syncdb --migrate`

+7. If you'd like to see the about page in all of it's glory, you need to load a few (not current, but usable) fixtures: `python manage.py loaddata fle_site/apps/fixtures/*`

-7. Run the server: `python manage.py runserver`
+8. Run the server: `python manage.py runserver`

+Final notes:

-When you're done, you can cancel the virutalenv with the command:
+* When you're done, you can cancel the virutalenv with the command:
 `deactivate`

-## Map disclaimer (localhost:8000/map/)
-The map requires certain data files to use, and you will get an error if you try and view it at /map/ because they haven't been included in the repo.
+* The map requires certain data files to use, and you will get an error if you try and view it at /map/ because they haven't been included in the repo.

-## Blog
-The blog won't work until you add at least one post to it.
+* The blog won't work until you add at least one post to it. (needs fixing up...)

-## Issues & style guide
+## Dev
-Check out the Issues page for known issues.
-Use the Wiki for style guide references.
+* Check out the Issues page for known issues.
+* Use the Wiki for style guide references.
+If there are none there, it means Dylan was a little overzealous.